Analysis | The 2021 NBA award picks reflect consistency through a most inconsistent season

 Here’s who deserves to take home the hardware.
 Criteria for selection includes availability, individual production, advanced statistics, team performance and impact on winning.

-1. Nikola Jokic 2.
-Giannis Antetokounmpo 3.
-Joel Embiid 4.
-Chris Paul 5.
+1. Nikola Jokic; 2.
+Giannis Antetokounmpo; 3.
+Joel Embiid; 4.
+Chris Paul; 5.
 Damian Lillard

-Nikola Jokic (26.4 PPG, 10.9 RPG, 8.5 APG) emerged as an early MVP favorite and weathered the Denver Nuggets’ slow start to outlast his top competition.
-Oscar Robertson and Russell Westbrook are the only players in history to match his season averages for points, rebounds and assists, and he will almost certainly become the first center to be named MVP since Shaquille O’Neal in 2000.
+Jokic (26.4 points, 10.9 rebounds, 8.5 assists) emerged as an early MVP favorite and weathered the Denver Nuggets’ slow start to outlast his top competition.
+Oscar Robertson and Russell Westbrook are the only players in history to match his season averages for points, rebounds and assists, and he almost certainly will become the first center to be named the MVP since Shaquille O’Neal in 2000.

 The Serbian big man’s basketball virtues are endless.
 He’s become the NBA’s most creative passer and a capable three-point shooter, and he remains a nightmare to defend thanks to his deep bag of low-post tricks and his soft touch from midrange.
 His night-to-night effort level has been spectacular, and he’s one of the few stars who hasn’t missed a game all season.
-When it comes to making his teammates better, Jokic belongs in the highest tier next to James and Chris Paul.
+When it comes to making his teammates better, Jokic belongs in the highest tier next to James and Paul.

-Giannis Antetokounmpo (28.2 PPG, 11.1 RPG, 5.9 APG) has been the most overlooked superstar this season, a natural correction after he was named MVP in 2019 and 2020.
-He has again guided Milwaukee to a top-five offense overall and a top-three seed in the East, and he remains one of the game’s best two-way players.
+Antetokounmpo (28.2 PPG, 11.1 RPG, 5.9 APG) has been the most overlooked superstar this season, a natural correction after he was named the MVP in 2019 and 2020.
+He again has guided Milwaukee to a top-five offense overall and a top-three seed in the East, and he remains one of the game’s best two-way players.

-Joel Embiid’s early MVP momentum hit the skids when he suffered a knee injury in March, although he deserves full credit for reestablishing himself as a game-changing presence after last summer’s humbling first-round sweep in the bubble.
-Paul has transformed the Phoenix Suns from a laughingstock into one of the West’s top two seeds with his diligent game management, while Damian Lillard’s late-game heroics have helped the Portland Trail Blazers survive a laundry list of injuries.
+Embiid’s early MVP momentum hit the skids when he suffered a knee injury in March, although he deserves full credit for reestablishing himself as a game-changing presence after last summer’s humbling first-round sweep in the bubble.
+Paul has transformed the Phoenix Suns from a laughingstock into one of the West’s top two seeds with his diligent game management, while Lillard’s late-game heroics have helped the Portland Trail Blazers survive a laundry list of injuries.

 From 2019: The making of a long-range assassin: How Damian Lillard turned ‘bad’ shots into good ones